HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C10Q20(d,e,f).md

 ##
 ![image](https://github.com/user-attachments/assets/9b577874-fdb7-4109-bd24-5850be2b4e8a)

-(d) IV/2SLS Estimation Using RANK as an Instrument
+IV/2SLS Estimation Using RANK as an Instrument.
 We estimate the CAPM model using two-stage least squares (2SLS), where the market excess return (excess_mkt) is treated as a potentially endogenous regressor.
 The instrument used is RANK, which is defined as the rank ordering of excess_mkt from smallest to largest.
 ```r
 # Load the AER package for instrumental variable regression